Storia-AI/sage/README.md

     sage-chat $GITHUB_REPO --mode=remote
     ```
     To get a public URL for your chat app, set `--share=true`.

-You can overwrite the default settings (e.g. desired LLM) by modifying [configs/remote.yaml](sage/configs/remote.yaml) or via command line flags.
 </details>

+You can overwrite the default settings (e.g. desired LLM) via command line flags (run `sage-index --help` or `sage-chat --help` for a full list).

 ## Additional features